-As of December 31, 2022 and 2021, there were 203,676 warrants outstanding.
-During the years ending December 31, 2022 and 2021, the Company granted no warrants, there were no forfeitures, and there were no exercises.
+As of December 31, 2021 and 2020, there were 203,676 warrants outstanding.
+During the years ending December 31, 2021 and 2020, the Company granted no warrants and there were no forfeitures.

 Employee stock purchase plan (ESPP)

 In February 2019, the Company's Board of Directors adopted and the Company's stockholders approved the 2018 Employee Stock Purchase Plan (2018 ESPP).
 The 2018 ESPP enables eligible employees to purchase shares of the Company's common stock at the end of each six-month offering period at a price equal to 85% of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower.
 Eligible employees generally included all employees.
 Offering periods began on the first trading day September 1 and March 1 of each year and ended on the last trading day in February and August of each year.
 Share purchases are funded through payroll deductions of up to 15% of an employee's eligible compensation for each payroll period, or \$25 each calendar year.